 Check out the Transfer Student website to see the key elements of the Transfer Process.

 This information pertains to students who are transferring to Boise State University from another institution.
 New transfer students are required to meet with an advisor.
 Unsure who your advisor is?
-Find information on the Advising and Academic Enhancement page.
+Find information on the Advising and Academic Enhancement page or the COEN Advising and Outreach page

 Background Information on UF100, UF200, and UF300:

-Intellectual Foundations (UF 100) and Civic & Ethical Foundations (UF 200) are graduation requirements for all Boise State University students.
+Foundation of Intellectual Life (UF 100) and Foundation of Ethics and Diversity (UF 200) are graduation requirements for all Boise State University students.
 These courses introduce our signature learning outcomes (ULOs 1-6) to students and in doing so support the development of skills and knowledge which will help students succeed in college.
 They also form the basis for courses that follow in the undergraduate curriculum.

 Please see below for the guidelines concerning: